We are excited to be accepting applications to our Postdoctoral Training Fellowship!

 Candidates apply to one of the following two practice areas:

-Child and Adolescent Specialty Practice: The specialists on this team provide treatment and assessment to girls ages 3 – 19.
+Child and Adolescent Specialty Practice (CASP): The specialists on this team provide treatment and assessment to girls ages 3 – 19.
 Specialists work with a variety of issues including emotional regulation, anxiety, depression, attention and executive functioning, social skills, health concerns, grief, and adjustment to challenging life situations.
 Parent counseling and postpartum/perinatal clinical services are also provided.
 Modalities and approaches to treatment include individual, family, and group therapy.
 Our specialists work and supervise from a variety of theoretical orientations, including CBT, mindfulness-based, developmental, and cultural-relational approaches.

 Assessment Specialty and Young Women’s Program Specialty: Candidates have the opportunity to be involved in these specialty practices as well, depending on their interests and our program needs.